Isma1108/jutge-downloader/README.md

 ## Usage

-Before all the execution you must execute `chmod +x downloader.sh` to execute the script.
+Before running the program you must execute `chmod +x downloader.sh` to enable the execution of the script.

 `./downloader.sh (name of problem)`